Averyrow16/DarkSoulsGPT/README.md

 ### Key components

-**Self-Attention Head**
+**Self-Attention Head*
 Each head computes queries, keys, and values from the input.
-Attention scores `q @ k.T / sqrt(head_size)` determine how much each token attends to every previous token.
-A causal mask (torch.tril) ensures tokens never see future tokens during training.
+The attention scores `q @ k.T / sqrt(head_size)` determine how much each token attends to every previous token.
+The torch.tril mask ensures tokens never see future tokens during training.

 **Multi-Head Attention**
 Six attention heads run in parallel, each learning different patterns.
 Their outputs are concatenated and projected back to n_embd.

 **Feed-Forward Network**
-After attention (communication between tokens), each token passes independently through a small MLP (computation on what was communicated).
+After attention (the communication between tokens), each token passes independently through a small MLP (computation on what was communicated).
 The hidden layer expands to 4 x n_embd before projecting back.

 **Residual Connections**
 Each sub-layer adds its input back to its output: `x = x + sublayer(x)`.
-This gives gradients a direct path back through the network, critical for training 6+ layers without vanishing gradients.
+This gives gradients a direct path back through the network, which helps to avoid vanishing gradients or info loss when training 6+ layers.

 **LayerNorm**
 Applied before each sub-layer (pre-normalization).
-Normalizes activations across the embedding dimension, stabilizing training significantly.
+Normalizes activations across the embedding dimension, which stabilizes training significantly.

 ### Hyperparameters